Jackson man sentenced to more than 100 years in prison for drug trafficking

 MADISON, Miss.
 (WJTV)- A Jackson man found guilty of drug trafficking was sentenced in a Madison County courtroom on Monday, March 28

-It was an emotional courtroom as dozens gathered to hear exactly how much time Carlos Dominique Allen would face behind cars.
+It was an emotional courtroom as dozens gathered to hear exactly how much time Carlos Dominique Allen would face behind bars.
 There were several Madison County Officers also present.

 Earlier this year Allen was found guilty of selling Fentanyl, trafficking in Fentanyl, possession of Hydrocodone, and possession of Amphetamine.